Ilex00para/PalmProject/README.md

-# Palm
+# PalmProject - CIGE
-Contains the predictions of male, female flowers & the absence of flowers using two methods: Random Forest & Deep Learning (mainly CNNs).
+Part of the CIGE project, which aimed to understand yield formation and sexualization of oil palm flowers using machine and deep learning methods.
+This repository contains code for a Random Forest & Deep Learning (mainly CNNs) for predictions of male, female flowers & the absence of flowers.

 ## Info Paths
 ### 1. Data path